cretz/pgnio/README.md

 #### Style

 PgNio gladly accepts pull requests.
-In general the style is two-space indent and try to be clean with line wrapping.
-Since this is also a library that can be used as a basis for others, we prefer to set the visibility protected instead of private or package private for anything that could have any value to anyone.
+In general the style is two-space indent, 120-char line max, and try to be clean with line wrapping ideally with punctuation at the end of the line instead of the start.
+Since this is also a library that can be used as a basis for others, we prefer to set the visibility protected instead of private or package-private for anything that could have any value to anyone.
 We prefer fields over getters, nested classes over a bunch of files, simpler code over longer code, and clarity over confusion.

 The [checker framework](https://checkerframework.org/) is used mainly to check nullability.
 This is preferred over runtime checks for this library.
 Sometimes the initialization constraints get in the way, so feel free to mark code